appsignal/appsignal-ruby/.changesets/update-sinatra-integration-setup.md

 type: change
 ---

 Update the Sinatra, Padrino, Grape and Hanami integration setup for applications.
 Before this change a "appsignal/integrations/sinatra" file would need to be required to load the AppSignal integration for Sinatra.
 Similar requires exist for other libraries.
-This has changed to a new DSL.
+This has changed to a new integration load mechanism.

-This new DSL makes starting AppSignal more predictable when loading multiple integrations, like those for Sinatra, Padrino, Grape and Hanami.
+This new load mechanism makes starting AppSignal more predictable when loading multiple integrations, like those for Sinatra, Padrino, Grape and Hanami.

 ```ruby
 # Sinatra example